It’s 2020, and you’re still into heel drops? You’re a decade late, but better late than never, as they say.

-The Saucony Type A9 is built around a road-racer template which we are all familiar with.
+The Saucony Type A9 is built around a road-racer template that we are all familiar with.

 Like the others in this category, the low profile midsole uses firm EVA to give it speed-friendly manners.
-Above it, there is a lightweight racer upper which disappears on your feet.
+Above it is a lightweight racer upper that disappears on your feet.

 Also see: The Saucony Fastwitch 9.

 The Nike Zoom Streak LT4 is the more minimal of the Nike Streak series – the other being the higher-drop Streak 7.

 In the Streak LT’s case, a 4 mm offset midsole doesn’t necessarily translate into a hyper-minimalist ride experience.